How To Make A Valentine’s Cone Tree

 It works best if you begin at the bottom and work your way up to the top.

 I achieved the swirl of pink by slightly offsetting two pieces for each new row all the way up to the top.

-You are only limited by your imagination with these tissue paper cone tree’s!
+You are only limited by your imagination with these tissue paper cone trees!
 I plan to make a set of three for each season.
 They are perfect for mantle decor in my home.
-The cost averages out to be less than $2 each which is extremely budget friendly decor.
+The cost averages out to be less than $2 each which is the extremely budget-friendly decor.

 Head on over to Oriental Trading for everything you need to make your own Tissue Paper Cone Trees.